Algebraic structure of aromatic B-series: Acknowledgments

 \section{Acknowledgments}

 The research on this paper was partially supported by the the Norwegian Research Council.

 The graphs of the aromatic trees were generated in two different ways: Most of the trees were generated using Håkon Marthinsen's \texttt{planarforest} package \url{http://hmarthinsen.github.io/planarforest/} and the author's modification thereof.
 These in turn use the \texttt{pythontex}\cite{poore13} package.
-The large tree in \fref{exa: eldiffexample} was generated using Olivier Verdier's \texttt{etrees} package.
+The large tree in example \ref{exa: eldiffexample} was generated using Olivier Verdier's \texttt{etrees} package.

-I would like to thank Brynjulf Owren for reading an early version of this paper and suggesting improvements.
+I would also like to thank the anonymous referees for many useful comments and suggestions, and the editors of the issue for the encouragement in finalizing this article.